-- iv.
-Formats and documentary requirements for funding approvals (e.g. committee resolution, budget vote number, agreement between funder and municipality etc). - Once the project has been approved by the NMMU, a memorandum of agreement (MOA) is drafted by the MIG office for signature between MIG and the municipality.
-The MIG 1 form is incorporated into the MOA and funding is made available by MIG for expenditure on the project by the municipality. - v.
-How preparation is currently funded, permissible allocation to preparation e.g. % of fee scale + feedback from funders on this issue, potential flexibility & how to achieve it
+Formats and documentary requirements for funding approvals (e.g. committee resolution, budget vote number, agreement between funder and municipality etc).
+Once the project has been approved by the NMMU, a memorandum of agreement (MOA) is drafted by the MIG office for signature v.
+How preparation is currently funded, permissible allocation to preparation - e.g. % of fee scale + feedback from funders on this issue, potential flexibility & how to achieve it